Global stability of fluid flows despite transient growth of energy

 To show that Lyapunov functionals of the form \eqref{eq:Vansatz} can surpass existing methods we consider 2D plane Couette flow, which is driven by parallel relative motion of the boundaries.
 We have verified global stability of this flow beyond the energy stability threshold given by Orr in 1907 \cite{orr}.
-The reason for considering a 2D flow, aside from Orr's result being especially longstanding, is to reduce the computational cost of testing our novel method.
-The same approach is applicable to 3D perturbations, but this is left for future work.
+The reason for considering a 2D flow, aside from Orr's result being especially longstanding, is to reduce the computational cost of testing our method.
+The same approach is applicable to arbitrary 3D perturbations, but this is left for future work.
 The flow is periodic in the streamwise direction, $x\in(0,L)$, and confined in the wall-normal direction, $y\in(-\frac{1}{2},\frac{1}{2})$.
-Perturbations about the laminar flow $\UU=(y,0)$ obey \eqref{eq: NS}--\eqref{eq: inc} and satisfy no-slip conditions $\uu(x,\pm\frac{1}{2})=\mathbf{0}$ at the walls.
+Perturbations about the laminar flow $\UU=(y,0)$ obey \eqref{eq:NS}--\eqref{eq:inc} and satisfy no-slip conditions $\uu(x,\pm\frac{1}{2})=\mathbf{0}$ at the walls.
 With this nondimensionalization, $\Rey$ is defined using the full velocity difference and height difference between the shearing planes.
 Some authors use half these differences, so their Reynolds number is $1/4$ of the $\Rey$ shown here.

 The true value of $\Rey_G$ in 2D plane Couette flow is unknown.
 Several computational efforts have failed to find sustained non-laminar states \cite{orszag1980, rincon2007, ehrenstein2008}, and the laminar state is linearly stable for all $\Rey$ \cite{romanov1973}, so $\Rey_G$ has no known upper bound and may be infinite.
 For each streamwise period $L$, the energy method gives a lower bound $\Rey_E(L)\le\Rey_G(L)$.
 As found by Orr \cite{orr}, its minimum $\Rey_E\approx177.2$ occurs at integer multiples of $L_E\approx1.659$.
-(In 3D, $\Rey_G$ is bounded below by $\Rey_E\approx82.6$ \cite{joseph1966, busse1972} and above by 511, the smallest $\Rey$ where traveling waves have been found numerically \cite{nagata, waleffe2003}.)
-No monotonically decreasing quantities have been found previously for any $\Rey>\Rey_E$, except in the linearized dynamics \cite{fraternale2018}.
+(In 3D, $\Rey_G$ is bounded below by $\Rey_E\approx82.6$ \cite{joseph1966, busse1972} and above by 511, the smallest $\Rey$ at which traveling waves solutions have been computed numerically \cite{nagata,waleffe2003}.)